bodo-ai/Bodo/.github/pull_request_template.md

 - [ ] Pipelines passed before requesting review.
+To run CI you must include `[run CI]` in your commit message.
 - [ ] Added docstrings and comments to new code.

 - Python code checklist: